What is physiotherapy?

 How often will I need to receive physiotherapy treatment?

-That is all depend on the nature of your injury.
+That is all depending on the nature of your injury.
 Our aim is to return you to full fitness as quickly and as safely as possible.
 We will be in a better position to answer this following your initial assessment.
 An acute/early phase injury may require one or two visits in a short period of time.
-On the other hand, a more chronic injury such as an arthritic knee problem may require 2 or 3 visits in order to progress an exercise program to help you self manage your injury.
+On the other hand, a more chronic injury, such as an arthritic knee problem may require 2 or 3 visits in order to progress an exercise program to help you self manage your injury.

 Are the physiotherapists at your clinic registered to practice in the province of Ontario?